 I treat CTD patients by first helping them to understand the importance of strict dietary control as outlined above.
 I think it is important for patients to accept the fact that CTD’s do not respond to “quick fix” methods.
 I then formulate at least two long-term herbal combinations, choosing herbs primarily from the following lists, emphasizing different herbs depending on the patient’s signs and symptoms.
 My choices are highly individualized.

-Herbs for treating CTDs
+Herbs for treating CTDs and Autoimmune diseases

 • I often use two or three grams of concentrated wheat sprouts for a minimum of six weeks early in the therapy.